AndreyRainchik/Writeups/BSidesVancouver2018/README.md

 ## Scanning

-Running the command `nmap -sV 10.0.2.12 -p-` will run tell us the services and their versions on all ports on the victim.
+Running the command `nmap -sV 10.0.2.12 -p-` will tell us the services running and their versions on all ports on the victim.

 ![](images/nmap.png "nmap -sV 10.0.2.12 -p- will scan across all ports")